 asv publish asv preview

 to have a look at the results.
 Again, have a look at the asv documentation for more information.

 Satpy’s documentation is built using Sphinx.
 All documentation lives in the

 doc/ directory of the project repository.
-After editing the source files
+For building the documentation,

 cd doc make html